pangeo-data/pangeo/_sources/data.rst.txt

 The Pangeo community is very excited about the opportunities presented by the cloud for scientific research in terms of scalability, reproducibility, and efficiency.
-However, the cloud presents new challenges; the data formats that work well on personal computers and HPC systems don't necessarily translate well to the cloud environment.
+However, the cloud presents new challenges: the data formats that work well on personal computers and HPC systems don't necessarily translate well to the cloud environment.
 For an overview of these challenges, we recommend Matt Rocklin's excellent